Overview

 Real Estate Market

-Winter Park (32789) closed 17 luxury homes above $2.7M in the past 180 days — the highest average sale price of any city in the region at $4.74M.
+Winter Park (32789) closed 17 luxury homes above $2.7M in the past 180 days — among the highest average sale prices in the region at $4.74M.
 Trophy streets like Via Tuscany, Green Cove, and the Isle of Sicily corridor produced $6M–$13M trades that regularly close in single-digit days, often off-market.
 The recent $13M Via Tuscany sale closed in 4 days; a $6.3M Green Cove closing was a 0-day off-market trade.
 Turnover is dominated by relationship-driven Winter Park brokers (Fannie Hillman, Keller Williams Winter Park, Premier Sotheby's) rather than mass-market listings.
 Virginia Heights, J. Kronenberger Subdivision, and Thomas M. Henkels Addition each produced multiple closings in the $3M–$5.7M range.
 DOM varies widely — public listings in 32789 average 90–110 days, but off-market activity moves far faster. $/sqft on the Chain regularly clears $1,200–$1,500+.